Call now in confidence immediate help & advice 24/7

 If you are struggling with an addiction to cannabis in the Devon area, then you will need to attend rehab.

-However, as cannabis is not physically addictive, you will not need to undergo a cannabis detox.
+However, as cannabis is not physically addictive, you will not need to undergo a cannabis detox at rehab.

 Your rehab for cannabis addiction will consist of therapy, including family therapy to help your family find ways to support you once you leave rehab.